 Let’s dive into those details and get you ready to interact with your chinchilla in the best possible way.

-9 Awesome and Fun Things to Do with Your Chinchilla
+9 Fun Things To Do With Your Chinchilla

 Sometimes, finding things to do with your chinchilla does not require a ton of planning.

-In the beginning, one of the best things you can do with your chinchilla to build a bond is only getting them out of the cage in a controlled space and showing some love.
+In the beginning, one of the best things you can do to build a bond is simply getting it out of the cage in a controlled space and showing some love.

 I have been advocating for playpens and playpen sessions with our chinchillas since the very beginning.

-It is a fantastic way to keep your chinchilla safe and make the interaction with your chinchilla closer and more personal.
+It is a fantastic way to keep your chinchilla safe and make the interaction with it chinchilla closer and more personal.

 They will jump on your shoulders, into your hands, and enjoy the close interaction with you.